tinymce/tinymce-docs/plugins/a11ychecker.md

 ### `getReport()`

-Conducts accessibility audit and reports about the results without triggering the dialog.
-The report represents an array of issues, each of which has details about:
+Conducts accessibility audit and reports the results without triggering the dialog.
+The report represents an array of issues, with the following details:

 * **id** - The issue identifier used by {{site.productname}}, such as D1, T4A.
 For a description and other details about the issue, see [Rules](#rules).
 * **description** - A description of the issue.
-* **severity** - The severity of the issue, either:
+* **severity** - The severity of the issue, either: `info`, `warning`, or `error`.
-  * `info`
-  * `warning`
-  * `error`
 * **element** - The DOM element where the issue was found.
 * **url** - A URL to the W3 WCAG technique that needs to be addressed to clear the issue.